ArturoRoberti/MPC-Tracker/README.md

 Currently (*this repo is still in its inception*), only *MPC_2DTracker* is implemented with an integrated simulator.
 To look at its implementation and some examples, see *mpc_tracker/Tracker_2D/MPC_2DTracker.py* resp. *mpc_tracker/examples/*.
 In future releases, the simulator will be separate and the *MPC_2DTracker* can be used in connection with other (real) systems.

 # Setup (for Linux)
-Be sure to install `poetry` to your system using
+Be sure to install `poetry` to your system using change
 ```
 curl -sSL https://install.python-poetry.org | python3 -
 ```